Statement of Compliance with the QCA Corporate Governance Code

 The Board considers the interests of shareholders and all relevant stakeholders in line with section 172 of the Companies Act 2006.
 Engaging with our stakeholders strengthens our relationships and helps us make better business decisions to deliver on our commitments.
 The Board is regularly updated on wider stakeholder engagement feedback to stay abreast of stakeholder insights into the issues that matter most to them and our business, and to enable the Board to understand and consider these issues in decision-making.
 Details of how we seek to understand and meet shareholder needs and expectations are set out at Principle 2, above.

-- we appropriately engage in formal and informal dialogue to garner feedback from customers to understand the value we bring to our relationships and the wider impact of our activities
+- we appropriately engage in formal and informal dialogue to garner feedback from customers to understand the challenges they face which allows us to develop effective solutions to fit our customers needs.

 - have implemented a Code of Conduct for all our employees across the Group to ensure that they act in the best interests of the Company